 The Standard Activity:

 Make an almond tree on paper using crayon for the trunk and pink tissue wads for the blossoms.
 Fun.
 Done.
 (See links to good examples below.)

 But when that picture comes home clutched in a clammy little hand, and when parents compliment the artist on the “nice cherry tree,” will the artist know enough to beg to differ?
 There are easy ways to be sure the artist will know.

 The poster tree for Tu B’Shevat is usually the almond: ha’Shkedia.
 (Maybe your kids sings the Ha’Shkedia song at Hebrew School?
 See link below).
-Tu B’Shevat began in the Land of Israel, and the almond tree still links us to it.
+Tu B’Shevat began in the Land of Israel, and the almond tree still connects us to it.
 In Israel, the almond is traditionally the first tree to bloom.
 Before the leaves appear, pink-white blossoms cover the tree.
 While all our trees here in Nashville are still bare, Israeli almond trees signal the promise of Spring.